 A naturally anxious/fearful or dominant puppy is more likely to show these behavior changes in this situation.

 If a pup uses his voice or teeth to protect his food/toys/treats from other puppies (or people) this is called Resource Guarding.

 It's most often seen in puppies who come from very large litters where there was a lot of squabbling over who got what, or in those who didn't have much in the way of food or other resources and so had to fight for every thing.

 If your puppy is from one of the guardian breeds or the 'bully breeds' he'll have an inbuilt instinct to guard or a natural tendency towards playing rough, or to be wary of other dogs.

 These are breed specific traits, developed due to the generation-after-generation practice of selecting breeding dogs with those exact characteristics.

 However, this doesn't make them aggressive dogs, or produce aggressive puppies!

-There isn't just one type of canine aggression, aggressive behavior comes in different forms and appear for different reasons.
+Aggressive behavior comes in different forms and appears for different reasons.

 A dominant or 'pushy' pup wants to be in charge and in control at all times.
-Not just of himself either, he wants to be the BOSS!
+Not just of himself either, he wants to be the BOSS of everyone!